Overview

 - Plan marketing and sales efforts

-What's the difference between co-branded and white-label proposals?
+What's the difference between co-branded and white-label Journeys?

-What's the difference between co-branded and white-label proposals?
+What's the difference between co-branded and white-label Journeys?

-- Both your logo and agency logo appear on proposal/itinerary
+- Both your logo and agency logo appear on Journey

 - Shows partnership between you and the agency